Moulin Rouge (1928 film): Restoration and home media

-Moulin Rouge was originally released in 1928 as a silent film with live musical accompaniment, running approximately 130 minutes.
-The following year, it was edited and re-released with a synchronised score composed by John Reynders, which included various sound effects.
+Moulin Rouge was originally released in 1928 as a silent film, running approximately 130 minutes.
+The following year, it was edited and re-released with a Synchronized score composed by John Reynders, which included various sound effects.
 This version ran for 86 minutes and is available from several budget DVD labels.

 In 2017, the film was restored in HD to close to its original running time, at 127 minutes.
 Reynder's 1929 score was repurposed for this version, but as it was considerably shorter, over 120 music edits were made in order for it to fit.
 The restored version has been released in the UK on Blu-ray and DVD by Network.